daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

     $ cd acme.sh-master/
     $ ./acme.sh --install --nocron --home /usr/local/share/acme.sh --accountemail "email@gmailcom"

+Be sure to close your session after installation and reconnect for the following steps.

 ## Configuring DNS

 For CloudFlare, we will set two environment variables that acme.sh (specifically, the `dns_cf` script from the `dnsapi` subdirectory) will read to set the DNS record.
 You can get your CloudFlare [API key here](https://www.cloudflare.com/a/account/my-account).